Update: Typhoons in the Philippines

 How you can help

 World Vision Australia's appeal for the emergency in the Philippines has now closed.
 Thank you to everyone who donated to make our relief efforts possible.
-To help us prepare for and respond to future emergencies, we can still accept donations to our Emergency and Preparedness Fund, however please note that these funds may not be used in the Philippines.
+To help us prepare for and respond to future emergencies, we can still accept donations to our Disaster Ready fund, however please note that these funds may not be used in the Philippines.